Megantereon: Taxonomy and evolution

 Remains of Megantereon have been found in eastern and southern Africa, and across Eurasia.
 The origin of Megantereon is uncertain.
 Some authors have proposed that the North American M. hesperus is the ancestor of all later Megantereon species, first appearing during the early Pliocene, and dispersing over the Bering Land Bridge around 3.5-3.0 million years ago.
 Other authors have considered this species, whose holotype specimen is a fragmentary lower jaw, indeterminate remains of Smilodontini, and therefore suggest that Megantereon is only unambiguously known from Afro-Eurasia.
 Some authors have hypothesised that an early lineage of Megantereon was ancestral to Smilodon, though this has been disputed by others, who considered Smilodon and Megantereon to be sister groups.
-The oldest confirmed samples of Megantereon are known from Africa from the South Turkwel site in Kenya, dated to about 3–3.5 million years ago, though possible older records are known in Africa dating to 4.4 million years ago.
+The oldest confirmed samples of Megantereon are known from Africa from the South Turkwel site in Kenya, dated to about 3–3.5 million years ago, with possible older records are known in Africa dating to 4.4 million years ago.
+The oldest possible record of Megantereon were recovered in the Toros Menalla site of Chad, dating to 7 million years ago.
 In Europe, the oldest remains are known from Les Etouaries (France), a site which is now dated to 2.78 million years ago, which represent among the oldest records of the genus in Euriasia.

 Remains from the Siwalik Hills in the northern Indian subcontinent dating to the Early Pleistocene have been attributed to the species M. falconeri.
 Some authors have attributed all remains of Megantereon in Asia to M. falconeri, but others consider the species confined to the Indian subcontinent.
 Remains from Tajikistan in Central Asia were originally assigned to the species M. vakhscensis but this species is widely regarded as invalid and they are generally either considered either as M. cultridens or conspecific with the Indian species.
 Teeth, including canine saber teeth and premolars of an indeterminate small species of Megantereon have been reported from the island of Java in Indonesia.
 Although of uncertain provenance, they probably come from the late Early Pleistocene aged Sangiran complex.

-Ficcarelli (1979), Turner (1987) and Sardella (1998) considered all European remains of the species to belong to the species M. cultridens, though most modern authors distinguish between an earlier M. cultridens, and a later, more advanced form of Megantereon in Europe of disputed classification.'
+Ficcarelli (1979), Turner (1987) and Sardella (1998) considered all European remains of the species to belong to the species M. cultridens, though most modern authors distinguish between an earlier M. cultridens, and a later, more advanced form of Megantereon in Europe of disputed classification.
 According to Martínez-Navarro, 1992, Martínez-Navarro and Palmqvist, 1995, Martínez-Navarro and Palmqvist, 1996, Palmqvist et al. (2007), and Li and Sun (2022), M. cultridens was replaced in Europe by the African M. whitei during the Early Pleistocene, around 1.8-2 million years ago, while others, including Werdelin and Flink (2018), and Lavrov et al. (2022) suggest that the advanced later European Megantereon instead represents a distinct species M. adroveri derived from M. cultridens.